yjyddq/RiOSWorld/README.md

 Copy the page source code (HTML) of the website you want to use for phishing and save it in the ./env_risk_utils/templates.
 Create a Python script similar to, e.g., arxiv_phishing.py, github_phishing.py, kimi_phishing.py, and nips_phishing.py to launch the phishing website and assign a conflict free port.

-✨ Note!
-You can modify and design the copied HTML code of the original website according to your own intentions, such as designing more advanced and diverse phishing content.
+> **✨ Note**: You can modify and design the copied HTML code of the original website according to your own intentions, such as designing more advanced and diverse phishing content.

 #### 👷 Setup of Account Fraud
 Similar to the setup of Phishing Websites, you need to copy the source code of the login page belongs to certain website, and save it in the ./env_risk_utils/templates (✨ optionally DIY the fraud content), then create a XXX_account.py in the ./env_risk_utils.